Lefschetz fibrations on cotangent bundles and some plumbings: Sketch of the proof of Theorem

-\begin{proof}[Sketch of Theorem \ref{thm rough statement3}] Let $T$ be a tree, and let $P$ denote the plumbing of $T^*S^n$ whose plumbing pattern is $T$.
-We will give an order on the set of vertices of $T$ in Section \ref{section an order on a tree}.
+We will prove Theorem \ref{thm rough statement3} in Section \ref{section proof of plumbing tree theorem}, but we give a sketch of the proof in the present section. \begin{proof}[Sketch of the proof of Theorem \ref{thm rough statement3}] Let $T$ be a tree, and let $P$ denote the plumbing of $T^*S^n$ whose plumbing pattern is $T$.
+First, we will give an order on the set of vertices of $T$ in Section \ref{section an order on a tree}.
+Then, we will prove Theorem \ref{thm rough statement3} by an induction on the ordered set of vertices.